elliotekj/www/content/docs/thea-tips.md

 ## GoAccess log analysis

 This command pipes all GET requests (the only method Thea supports) from your log file into GoAccess.
-The GoAccess UI will auto-update as new request come it.
+The GoAccess UI will auto-update as new request come in.

 ```shell
 tail -f -n +0 /path/to/logfile | \